NavaraCloudServices/github-copilot-groundschool/exercisefiles/c++/README.md

 **Chat participants** are like domain experts who have a specialty that they can help you with.
 You can specify a chat participant by typing `@` in the chat prompt box, followed by a chat participant name.
 To see all available chat participants, type @ in the chat prompt box.

 - `@azure`: Has context about Azure services and how to use, deploy and manage them.
 Use @azure when you want help with Azure.
-- `terminal`: Has context about the Visual Studio Code terminal shell and its contents.
+- `@terminal`: Has context about the Visual Studio Code terminal shell and its contents.
 Use @terminal when you want help creating or debugging terminal commands.
 - ...

 For a full list of command options, please visit the [documentation](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/github-copilot-chat-cheat-sheet?tool=vscode#slash-commands).